edgebus/edgebus/README.md

 ## Our instances
 We are hosting sereval public instances.
 You can use its for dry-run, integration development, etc...

-Currently **PRODUCATION** instance does not provide any guarantees and may be shut-down, wipe-data, etc...
+Currently **PRODUCTION** instance does not provide any guarantees and may be shut-down, wipe-data, etc...
 Use it just for testing.

 ### Production
 Release from tag